kubedb/docs/docs/guides/mssqlserver/configuration/using-config-file.md

 ## Overview

 MSSQLServer allows configuring database via configuration file.
-The default configuration file for MSSQLServer deployed by `KubeDB` can be found in `/data/configdb/mssql.conf`.
-When MSSQLServer starts, it will look for custom configuration file in `/configdb-readonly/mssql.conf`.
-If configuration file exist, this custom configuration will overwrite the existing default one.
+The default configuration file for MSSQLServer deployed by `KubeDB` can be found in `/var/opt/mssql/mssql.conf`.
+When MSSQLServer starts, it will look for  configuration file in `/var/opt/mssql/mssql.conf`.
+If configuration file exist, this configuration will overwrite the existing defaults.

-> To learn available configuration option of MSSQLServer see [Configuration File Options](https://docs.mssqlserver.com/manual/reference/configuration-options/).
+> To learn available configuration option of MSSQLServer see [Configure SQL Server on Linux](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-mssql-conf?view=sql-server-ver16).

+At first, you have to create a config file named `mssql.conf` with your desired configuration.
+Then you have to create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) using this file.
+You have to specify this secret name in `spec.configSecret.name` section while creating MSSQLServer CR.

-At first, you have to create a secret with your configuration file contents as the value of this key `mssql.conf`.
-Then, you have to specify the name of this secret in `spec.configSecret.name` section while creating MSSQLServer crd.
-KubeDB will mount this secret into `/configdb-readonly/` directory of the database pod.
+KubeDB will create a secret named `{mssqlserver-name}-config` with configuration file contents as the value of the key `mssql.conf` and mount this secret into `/var/opt/mssql/` directory of the database pod. the secret named `{mssqlserver-name}-config` will contain your desired configurations with some default configurations.

-Here one important thing to note that, `spec.configSecret.name` will be used for standard replicaset members & standalone mssqlserver only.
-If you want to configure a specific type of mongo nodes, you have to set the name in respective fields.
-For example, to configure shard topology node, set `spec.shardTopology.<shard / configServer / mongos>.configSecret.name` field.
-Similarly, To configure arbiter node, set `spec.arbiter.configSecret.name` field.

-In this tutorial, we will configure [net.maxIncomingConnections](https://docs.mssqlserver.com/manual/reference/configuration-options/#net.maxIncomingConnections) (default value: 65536) via a custom config file.
+In this tutorial, we will configure sql server via a custom config file.

 ## Custom Configuration